 “We will be prepared to resist,” he said.
 “If we need to.”

-Russell Contreras is a write based in Albuquerque, New Mexico.
+Russell Contreras is a writer based in Albuquerque, New Mexico.